ddwalk77/FDIP/README.md

 above was that Random Forest was the best performer.
 Because of this, Random Forest with multi-output was revisited with the two target features only and refined hyperparameters as outlined above, with the intention of finding a good fit.
 This is available in RandomForestMulti.ipynb.
 The increase in performance was negligible.

+The preliminary indication from implementations on the test data as outlined above was that Random Forest was the best performer.
+Because of this, Random Forest with multi-output was revisited with the two target features only and refined hyperparameters as outlined above, with the intention of finding a good fit.
+This is available in RandomForestMulti.ipynb.
+The increase in performance was negligible.

+## Analysis of Results
 In summary, as expected from the data analysis and exploration, no further insights were gained and accuracy is low.
-Results are no better than a guess of the top value counts which is demonstrated in RandomForest.ipynb in the confusion matrix predicting UNITS CATEGORY using the top two features.
+Results are no better than a guess of the top value counts, which is demonstrated in the confusion matrix for Random Forest predicting UNITS CATEGORY using the top two features.
 The confusion matrix demonstrates that the algorithm is ignoring all categories except the top value count category of one.
 As we revealed in the data analysis section, this accounts for 61.63% of the information.
 This algorithm has an accuracy of 61.64%.
 It is simply matching by default.
 Since we are not able to find a good fit due to the skew of the categories, lack of correlation, and randomness of the data, test data implementation was abandoned, as a good fit could not be found on the training set.
-A summary of the results from all the algorithms implemented is in Results.ipynb

-## Results and Analysis
+A summary of the results from all of the algorithms implemented is provided in Results.ipynb.
+Precision is the percentage of predicted labels that matched to the true labels then divided by true and false positives.
+False positives and false negatives are not so clear in a multi classification problem.
+Values of the precision to be used are diagonal across the matrix matching 0 to 0, 1 to 1, and so on, then divided along the row which is true positives and the false positives.
+The row percentages from this are 61.64%, 0%, 0%, 0%, 0%, 100.00%, and 0%.
+Divided by the seven categories is the 23.09% indicated for precision.
+This is the macro average.
+Macro averaging is the choice due to the skewed categories and the decision to treat all categories the same vs weighting one higher than another.
+Recall is the percentage of predicted labels that matched to the true labels but instead of dividing along the row, it divides the column total, which is inclusive of true positives and false negatives.
+The column percentages are 100.00%, 0%, 0%, 0%, 0%, 0%, and 0%.
+Divided by the seven categories is the 14.29% indicated for recall.
+F1 combines precision and recall to provide a better metric than either alone.
+F1 scores per category are 76.27%, 0%, 0%, 0%, 0%, 0%, and 0%.
+Divided by the seven categories is the 10.89% indicated for F1.
+Again, the best we are getting is a default match.
+This is evident in the results for other algorithms and settings as well.
+Metrics are less for each algorithm other than this top default match, indicating poor performance.

 ## Conclusion